Medically reviewed by Drugs.com. Last updated on Oct 1, 2023.

 What is Amphadase?

-Amphadase is used as an aid in helping your body absorb other injected medications.
+Amphadase is used together with fluids injected into the body to treat dehydration.
+Hyaluronidase can also be used as an aid in helping your body absorb other injected medications.

 Amphadase is also used to help contrast dyes in your body show more clearly on certain types of x-rays or scans.